Passport Visa Blogs

 Step 4: Compress the Photo

-Once the compression settings are adjusted, the next step is to compress passport-size photo.
-You can simply select the ‘Compress Now’ button on the web-based tool.
+Once the compression settings are adjusted, the next step is to compress the passport-size photo.
+You can simply select the 'Compress Now' button on the web-based tool.
 The application will then compress the photo, and you will get compressed versions of the images with smaller file sizes as outputs.

 Step 5: Compare with Originals

 After the passport-size photo is compressed, you should view and compare the compressed passport-size photo with the original photo.
 You should do it to ensure that the quality of the image remains intact and there are no distortions during the photo compression.
 If there are any changes you want, you can simply repeat the process.
+Pay close attention to facial edges, eye clarity, and background uniformity, as these are the first elements affected by over-compression and the most common reasons for rejection.

 Step 6: Save the Photo